-It is really good news that JRR-3 has restarted in February 2021 after long shutdown and the normal GUP will come back from July 2021.
-During the shutdown period, we had been concentrating our efforts on upgrading the instruments and neutron beam circumstances.
+It was really good news that JRR-3 restarted in February 2021 after long shutdown and the normal GUP came back from July 2021.
+During the shutdown period, we made a lot of efforts on upgrading the instruments and neutron beam circumstances.
 Specific actions taken include: the installation of focusing collimation systems, such as focusing monochromator and focusing analyzer, and material lens; and the introduction of polarization optics together with the installation of non-magnetization neutron shield.
 The neutron guides in the Guide Hall have also been upgraded by replacing the existing ones with super-mirror guides.
 These upgrades should result in increase in neutron beam flux several times.
+For example, the neutron intensity of AGNES (high resolution cold neutron spectrometer) increased seven times.
 The sample environments such as cryostat and pressure cells have also been upgraded.
-We are looking forward to restarting science activities in JRR-3.
+We had 4 operation cycles and 91 days of beam time in 2021.
+107 experiments, selected from 176 proposals by NSPAC, were performed and many significant results were obtained.